 When you're offered a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate over a determined period while you work on the application process.
 This means your interest rate cannot get higher as you are going through the application process.

 Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer ones typically costing more.
 You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would with a shorter period

 There are other ways to get a good rate, in addition to agreeing to a shorter rate lock period.
-A bigger down payment will give you a lower interest rate, because you'll have a good amount of equity at the start.
-You might choose to pay points to reduce your interest rate over the loan term, meaning you pay more initially.
+A bigger down payment will give you a reduced interest rate, because you will have a good deal of equity at the start.
+You can pay points to reduce your interest rate over the loan term, meaning you pay more initially.
 One strategy that is a good option for some is to pay points to reduce the rate over the term of the loan.
 You'll pay more up front, but you'll come out ahead in the end.

 Do you have a question regarding a mortgage program?